VoltRipper

 Buy it if you are a serious motocross rider or racer who wants the fastest, most capable electric MX bike made, and you can use 80 hp on a real track.

 Skip it if you're a trail rider, a commuter, or anyone not racing — this is a full-size, expert-only race bike, not a light trail e-moto.
-It's also not street-legal (that's the SM variant's job), and at $13.5k it's halo money that buys far more versatile bikes elsewhere.
+It's also not street-legal; road riders should look at the separate Varg EX enduro or SM road variant instead.
+At $11,990 it's halo money that buys far more versatile bikes elsewhere.

 What it actually is: a real electric motocrosser